jonathan-warkentine/weather-app/README.md

 - [] interactive "x" that allows you to remove individual search history results
 - [] "clear search history button"
 - [] fix location of celsius/fahrenheit toggle
+- [] create a save function that takes two parameters: variable name to save to, data to save